Codecademy/docs/content/uiux/concepts/inclusive-design/inclusive-design.md

 ---
 Title: 'Inclusive Design'
-Description: 'Inclusive design is a discipline of design that emphasizes designing products and services that work for people of all demographics, perspectives, and abilities, with a focus on those who may have been historically marginalized or excluded.'
+Description: 'Inclusive design is a discipline of design that emphasizes designing products and services that work for people of all demographics, perspectives, and abilities.'
 Subjects:
   - 'Web Design'
 Tags: